 - lower than the state averaage on all three 10th grade MCAS tests

 - a larger population of low-income students than the state average

 GSEMA developed the FaB Factor program with a belief that a targeted Girl Scout leadership curriculum, and consistent access to caring adults, would make a difference in the lives of girls in underserved communities.

-Serving girls ages 5-18 residing in urban neighborhoods, our FaB Factor program promotes positive social skills and behaviors through four modules: Financial Literacy (Finance and Business), Health and Fitness (Fit and Beautiful), Leadership (F'araohs and Beacons), and the STEM disciplines (Fractions, Fixtures and Bytes, Beakers).
+Serving girls ages 5-18 residing in urban neighborhoods, our FaB Factor program promotes positive social skills and behaviors through four modules: Financial Literacy (Finance and Business), Health and Fitness (Fit and Beautiful), Environmental Awareness (Forests, Farms and Blueways), and the STEM disciplines (Fractions, Fixtures and Bytes, Beakers).
 Like all Girl Scouts, our FaB Factor girls learn new skills, develop confidence, and feel empowered to make a difference.
 They embark on girl-planned community service learning and gain exposure to opportunities outside of their typical environment.
 Every program includes:

 - an induction ceremony

 - opportunity to sell cookies, to fund their activities

 - field trips

 - participation in larger-scale events for girls, including the GSEM STEM Conference

 New Bedford, Boston, Brockton, Lawrence, Lowell, Lynn, Revere, Salem and Taunton.